Isha160/C-Programming/README.md

 * Processor: 11th Gen Intel Core i3
 * VS Code Version: 1.91.1

-  # Module 4- Variables, Constant & Keywords
+  # Variables, Constant & Keywords
   ## Variables
   * Variables in programming are used to store piece of information.
   * It's type of COntainers storing some data (for eg. we store rice,dal, sugar in different containers)